pawanpaudel93/web-bundlr/README.md

 Lets go through steps on how to use web-bundlr in your projects to deploy apps.

-<span style='color: green;'>RECOMMENDED</span>: Use hash router in react, vue, and nuxt based apps.
+> __Note__: Use hash router in react, vue, and nuxt based apps.
 For next apps there is no hash based routing so manifest is adjusted for routes to work on reload but dynamic routes may not work on reload.

 ### ReactJS & NextJS